-A familiar example of a contour involving the cosmology is a Hartle--Hawking-like contour shown in figure \ref{fig:2d-uplane-hh}, where we run along the Euclidean solution at $y = \pm \frac{\pi}{2}$, and then along a portion of the imaginary axis, defining a state in the cosmology.
+A familiar example of a contour involving the cosmology is a Hartle-Hawking-like contour shown in figure \ref{fig:2d-uplane-hh}, where we run along the Euclidean solution at $y = \pm \frac{\pi}{2}$, and then along a portion of the imaginary axis, defining a state in the cosmology.

 We are interested instead in contours that asymptotically approach the cone geometries.
 We note that there is a Lorentzian cone geometry at $y=0$, but there is also another one at $y=\pm \pi$, and we can consider a contour that runs between them.
 One option for such a contour is the one pictured in figure \ref{fig:2d-uplane-dc}, running through the cosmology.
-There is, however, a family of other possibilities consistent with the Kontsevich--Segal criterion.
+There is, however, a family of other possibilities consistent with the Kontsevich-Segal criterion.

 From the boundary perspective, these contours have the same metric asymptotics as the double cone.
 However, if we consider these as solutions in JT gravity, they have different asymptotics for the dilaton; \eqref{eq:dcme} is a solution with $\phi = \phi_\rmh \cosh u$, so if the dilaton has a positive value at real $u$ it will have a negative value for $u = \rho + \ic \pi$.
 Thus, these contours {\it do not} contribute to the spectral form factor in JT gravity.\footnote{We thank Martin Sasieta for pointing out this issue with the dilaton.}